Steven-Grevera/ENC4265/Quick_Start_Guide.md

 ![#3](https://github.com/user-attachments/assets/d3949b87-a88a-4081-883a-19a379611766)

 *Figure 3.
 Image of the user being presented with the Advanced Startup screen.
-Circling it with red to indicate it must be clicked.
+Circling "Troubleshoot" with red to indicate it must be clicked.
 (Image From: https://www.tenforums.com/attachments/tutorials/259099d1576354505-boot-advanced-startup-options-windows-10-a-3-startup_options.jpg)*

 4: Click on Startup Settings.